 Complete Streets offer many benefits for communities, regardless of size or location:

-- Town of Weymouth Complete Streets Prioritization Plan (Sep 2016)
+- Complete Streets Prioritization Plan (GIA, Sep 2016)

 - PEDSAFE: Pedestrian Safety Guide and Countermeasure Selection System (US-FHWA)

 - BIKESAFE: Bicycle Safety Guide and Countermeasure Selection System (US-FHWA)